-All graduate students are expected to complete a graduate-level capstone research project.
-In order to complete the capstone research project, the student will enroll in the graduate research course as designated by the program.
-While students are expected to complete the capstone research project by the conclusion of enrollment in the graduate research course at the end of the graduate program, one (1) 14-week extension to the course may be granted upon request to the Dean of Graduate Studies and payment of the applicable fee.
+All master's degree students are expected to complete a graduate-level capstone research project.
+In order to complete the capstone research project, the student will enroll in the graduate capstone course as designated by the program.
+While students are expected to complete the capstone research project by the conclusion of enrollment in the graduate capstone course at the end of the graduate program, one (1) 14-week extension to the course may be granted upon request to the Dean of Graduate Studies and registration in the appropriate capstone continuation course.
 Contact the Dean of Graduate Studies for policy documents and requirements for completing the capstone research project.
 Strict adherence to rules for deadlines, application for graduation and satisfactory completion of the capstone research project must be observed.